Pasta, as part of a healthy diet, not tied to weight gain

 The trials included in the review and analysis included a total of 2,448 participants, all overweight or obese, who were followed for at least 12 weeks, and in some cases up to 24 weeks.
 In addition to tracking weight, many of the trials assessed body fat as reflected by waist circumference, waist-hip ratio and body mass index (BMI), a measure of weight relative to height.

 Overall, the study team found that people who ate low-glycemic-index diets with pasta did not gain weight.
-Rather, they lost 0.63 kilograms (1.39 pounds) more than those on the high-glycemic diets without pasta.
+Rather, they lost 0.63kg more than those on the high-glycemic diets without pasta.
 There was also a slight decline in BMI with the low-glycemic diet, but no other measures of body fat changed.

-The researchers also separately analyzed the 11 trials where pasta serving sizes and number were measured.
-They found those participants who ate an average of about three half-cup servings of pasta per week lost about 0.70 kg (1.54 lb) more than those who ate higher-glycemic diets.
+The researchers also separately analysed the 11 trials where pasta serving sizes and number were measured.
+They found those participants who ate an average of about three half-cup servings of pasta per week lost about 0.7kg more than those who ate higher-glycemic diets.

 "In the context of weight, maintaining a healthy, balanced diet, in this case, a low-glycemic-index diet, (eating pasta) won't sabotage or undo your goals and may even help you achieve them in terms of your weight," Sievenpiper said in a telephone interview.